sichkar-valentyn/Intelligent_Mobile_Robot/README.md

 Implementing and testing Algorithms for HPSWB
 <br/>https://www.youtube.com/watch?v=rjMo-d7WrMY
 <br>[![Overcoming_Obstacle](https://img.youtube.com/vi/rjMo-d7WrMY/0.jpg)](https://www.youtube.com/watch?v=rjMo-d7WrMY)

+### Creating program in Matlab
+Using Matlab to build the map with the information from Ultrasonic Sensors

 ### Adding Gyroscope
 Adding Gyroscope in order to rotate HPSWB to a needed degree